Simon Langton Girls' Grammar School: History

 The history of the school begins with the Blue Coat Boys' School housed at the Poor Priest's Hospital which had been founded in the Middle Ages.
 In 1881, two new schools (a girls school and a boys school) succeeded it and were called the Canterbury Middle Schools.
 However, to dispel rumours that they were solely for the use of the middle classes, they were renamed in 1887 to become the Simon Langton Girls' and Boys' schools, named after Simon Langton, an Archdeacon of Canterbury who in 1248 had left behind legacies to the Poor Priest's Hospital.

 During the Baedecker Blitz in the Second World War, the old school buildings were destroyed - they were situated in what is now the Whitefriar's Shopping Centre and rebuilt on its present site (just off the A2050) in 1950.

-In 2005, Simon Langton Girls' became a specialist school in music and information and communication technology (ICT).
+Between 1960 and 1974, Mary Creighton Bailey was headmistress.
+She brought in a full-time music teacher and instigated plans for a new music block.
+The block was completed in 1980, and she was invited back to open it.
+In 2005 Simon Langton Girls' became a specialist school in music and information and communication technology (ICT).

 In 2008, the national Gold ArtsMark was awarded to the school for the third time, for excellence in Art, Music, Drama, Dance and Textiles.
 ArtsMark is the benchmark for arts education provision and Simon Langton Girls' received the Gold award in 2002, 2005 and 2008.
 Jane Robinson became the head teacher in January 2008.

 In 2010, the school gained the International School Award.